mrudangit/MarketMonitor/README.md

 # MarketMonitor
-Angular App that consumes large volume of data
+Angular App that consumes large volume of data over websocket and will display data in grid, ag-Grid, SlickGrid